F.C. Isle of Man: Kit suppliers and shirt sponsors

-The club signed a three-year sponsorship deal with Manx Telecom, a local telecoms provider.
-Manx Telecom's IT infrastructure and managed services subsidiary Synapse 360 will appear on the away shirts.
+Prior to the commencement of its first season the club signed a three-year sponsorship deal with Manx Telecom, a local telecoms provider, part of which saw Manx Telecom's IT infrastructure and managed services subsidiary Synapse 360 appearing on the away shirts.
 On 30 July 2020, F.C.
 Isle of Man announced a three-year deal with Rex Motor Company to become the team's first sleeve sponsor.
+On 23 May 2022 it was announced that the club would sport a third kit for the 2022–23 season, which would be sponsored by OV powered by Manx Telecom and include Rex Motor Company on the sleeve The sponsorship deal with Manx Telecom terminated at the end of the 2023-24 season following which a new sponsor for the Home Strip, FRP, was unveiled.